gh4n/search/README.md

 Only dependency is `Docker` and `docker-compose`

-Clone this repo, in the root directory `zensearch/`:
+Clone this repo, in the root directory:

 - To run the app `docker-compose run search`
 - To run all tests `docker-compose run tests`